yuchiaol/ntuas_ode_linear_algebra/_sources/docs/week5.md

 \end{eqnarray*}

 - nonhomogeneous/particular solution by guessing the form of source/input term.
-We have two undetermined coefficient Y.
+We have two undetermined coefficients.
 \begin{eqnarray*}
 y_{p}(t) &=& a+bt \rightarrow b+a+bt = t \rightarrow b=1, a=-1 \\\\
 &\Longrightarrow& y_{p}(t) = -1+t